erre4/DeepLab/README.md

 DeepLab will try to provide adequate support through a graphical interface for the implementation of neural networks to be used for the various learning techniques.

-among the objectives it aims to achieve, the main ones concern the implementation of:
+Among the objectives it aims to achieve, the main ones concern the implementation of:

 - MLP networks